Adult-only cruise

 Repositioning cruise

-A one-way cruise that beings and ends in different ports as a ship moves from one cruising region of the world to another.
+A one-way cruise that beings and ends in different ports.
+For example, a ship could depart from Portsmouth but later return to Southampton.
+Sometimes called an ‘open jaw’ cruise.

 River cruise